GoogleCloudPlatform/datashare-toolkit/ingestion/processUpload/README.md

 A summary of the logic within the ```processUpload``` Cloud Function
 is:

+0. If the file is not a configuration under `gs://<bucket>/bqds`, and is of a recognized file type...
-1. Parse the dataset and table name from the bucket's inbound file
+1. Extract the dataset and table names from the bucket's inbound file name, determined by the first two tokens delimited by `.` in the file name, e.g. `mydataset.mytable.upload.1.csv`
 2. Determine whether the dataset exists and, if not, create it
-3. Look for `<table_name>.schema.json` to get the delimiter and field schema.
-If it does not exist, instruct the BigQuery job to auto-detect the schema and delimiters.
+3. Look for `<table_name>.schema.json` to get the delimiter, field definitions, and write disposition.
+If it these do not exist, instruct the BigQuery job to auto-detect the schema and delimiters and apply a null transform to the data.
-4. Execute a job to load the file's contents, using the determined schema, into a temporary table
+4. Execute a BigQuery job to load the file's contents into a temporary table
-5. Look for `<table_name>.transform.sql`, if it doesn't exist, default to `*`
-6. Execute SQL that uses the `SELECT` clause specified in`<table_name>.transform.sql` (or `*`), saving the results (either creating or appending) into `<table_name>`
+6. Execute SQL that uses the `SELECT` clause specified in`<table_name>.transform.sql` (or  the null transform`*`), saving the results (creating or appending) into the specified destination tablex
-7. Delete the temporary table
+7. Delete the temporary table after a successful transformation stage (temporary tables otherwise expire in 2 days).

 ## Ingestion architecture